-- Above the 25th and below the 90th percentiles: Performance-based stock options will vest on a linear scale between a range of 50% and 175% of the target number of options, where the target is achieved at the 50th percentile (with the resulting number of stock options that ultimately vest at the end of the performance period referred to as the performance-adjusted options) - At or below 25th percentile: No performance-based stock options will vest and they will be forfeited by the Named Executive Officer
+• Above the 25th and below the 90th percentiles: Performance-based stock options will vest on a linear scale between a range of 50% and 175% of the target number of options, where the target is achieved at the 50th percentile (with the resulting number of stock options that ultimately vest at the end of the performance period referred to as the performance-adjusted options)

+At or below 25th percentile: No performance-based stock options will vest and they will be forfeited by the Named Executive Officer

 Time-Based Vesting Component.
 The performance-based stock options are also subject to a time-based vesting component.
 A Named Executive Officer will become eligible to vest in 25% of the performance-adjusted options at the end of the performance period on each of the first four anniversaries of the grant date, subject to continued employment through each such date.
-In the event of a Named Executive Officer's termination of employment prior to the end of the performance period, he or she will remain eligible to vest, at the end of the performance period, in such portion of the performance-adjusted options as had vested as of the date of termination in accordance with the time-based vesting schedule described above (and, in the case of a Named Executive Officer's death or disability, he or she will be given full credit under the time-based vesting schedule through the date of termination and will remain eligible to vest in any and all of the performance-adjusted options at the end of the performance period).
-The performance-based stock options must be vested under both the time-based vesting schedule and the performance-based vesting conditions to become exercisable by a Named Executive Officer.
+In the event of a Named Executive Officer's termination of employment prior to the end of the performance period, in such portion of the performance-adjusted options as had vested as of the date of termination in accordance with the time-based vesting schedule described above (and, in the case of a Named Executive Officer's death or disability, he or she will be given full credit under the time-based vesting schedule through the date of termination and will remain eligible to vest in any and all of the performance-adjusted options at the end of the performance period).
+The performance-based stock options must be vested under both the time-based vesting conditions to become exercisable by a Named Executive Officer.

 Relationship Between Pay and Performance.
 The performance-based stock options awarded to our executive officers are designed to further align executive pay with stockholder value creation by only delivering value when Viasat's TSR during the applicable measurement period outperforms the TSR of at least 25% of companies in the S&P MidCap 400 and Viasat's stock price exceeds the exercise price of such performance-based stock options.
-Illustrating that a significant portion of our executive officers' pay is at risk, Viasat's TSR performance from the applicable grant date through July 1, 2021 was below the 25th percentile of companies in the S&P MidCap 400 index for each of the performance-based stock option awards granted to our executive officers in fiscal years 2018, 2019 and 2020.
-While each of these awards remains outstanding, the actual performance through July 1, 2021 would have resulted in below threshold performance and all performance-based stock options would have been forfeited had the applicable measurement period ended on that date.
-Furthermore, our closing stock price of \$49.94 on July 1, 2021 was below the exercise price for each performance-based stock option awards issued in fiscal years 2018, 2019 and 2020 and each retains no value until our stock price increases above each exercise price.
-For the performance-based stock options granted to our executive officers in fiscal year 2021, Viasat's TSR performance through July 1, 2021 was at the 70th percentile of companies in the S&P MidCap 400 index.
-While the fiscal year 2021 award remains outstanding, the actual performance through July 1, 2021 would have resulted in a payout multiple of 140.0% had the applicable measurement period ended on that date.
+Illustrating that a significant portion of our executive officers' pay is at risk, Viasat's TSR performance for the performance-based stock option awards granted in fiscal years 2018 and 2019 were below the 25th percentile on the performance measurement date and resulted in no performance-based stock options being earned.
+Additionally, from the applicable grant date through July 1, 2023, Viasat's TSR performance was below the 25th percentile of companies in the S&P MidCap 400 index for each of the performance-based stock option awards granted to our executive officers in fiscal year 2020.
+While the fiscal year 2020 award remains outstanding, the actual performance through July 1, 2023 would have resulted in below threshold performance and all performance-based stock option swould have been forfeited had the applicable measurement period ended on that date.
+Furthermore, our closing stock price of \$41.26 on July 1, 2023 was below the exercise price.
+For the performance-based stock options granted to our executive officers in fiscal years 2020 and 2022 and each retains no value until our stock price increases above each exercise price.
+For the performance-based stock options granted to our executive officers in fiscal years 2021, 2022 and 2023, Viasat's TSR performance through July 1, 2023 was above threshold performance (25th percentile) of companies in the S&P MidCap 400 index.
+While fiscal year 2021, 2022 and 2023 awards remain outstanding, their actual performance through July 1, 2023 would have resulted in payout multiples of 101.91%, 65.96% and 157.07%, respectively, had e